igarridot/kindfra/README.md

 # Installation steps
 - Download this repo
-- Move to the repo directory
+- Move to the root repo directory
 - Run the following commands (this process will install docker, kubectl and kind in your pc, you can execute targets individually):
 ```
 make install-requirements